JustSift/ReSift/docs/tutorial/resift-rentals.md

 export default MovieDrawer;
 ```

-That's it!
-We now have a movie drawer that opens and closes.

 This section showcased the usage of ReSift modules with react router, while the fetch concepts are very similar to the previous sections.
 ReSift is very plugable to different projects once you master the main concepts.

 You can examine the finished code on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-4-vgi28).

 ## Section 5: Pre-fetching Movie Data on Thumbnail Hover

-To provide more responsive user experiences, it's nice to predict what data the user wants next and get that data ready before the user even asks for it.
-One of the nice-to-haves is fetching the movie data when the user hover over the thumbnail.
+To provide more responsive user experiences, it’s nice to predict what data the user wants next and get that data ready before the user even asks for it.
+One of the nice-to-haves is fetching the movie data when the user hovers over the thumbnail.
 This can be achieved by dispatching the movie fetch on hover.
 The associated event for it is `onMouseEnter`.

 ![Finished screen for section 5](assets/section_5_finished.gif)

-If you click a movie thumbnail without hovering first, you'll see a loading spinner when it loads the movie data.
-But if you hover over a thumbnail for longer than one second and then click, you'll see the data is already loaded.
+When finished, we shall find that when we click a movie thumbnail without hovering first, we’ll see a loading spinner.
+But when we hover over a thumbnail for longer than one second and then click, we shall find the data already loaded.

 ### Starter Code